 COVID-19 Hospital & Clinic Patient

-Policy Updated: Monday, April 5, 2021
+Policy Updated: Thursday, December 9, 2021

 All patients may continue to access Rutland Regional facilities for appointments, tests and services.
 All visitors will continue to be screened upon entry and must continue to wear face masks.

 Hospital Visitor Restrictions:

 General Inpatient Visitation

 - Patients in outpatient departments and clinics may only have one visitor or Essential Support Person (ESP).

 - Patients for Diagnostic Imaging including the Infusion Center, and the Laboratory may have a visitor or ESP accompany them to Outpatient Registration, but only ESPs may enter clinical areas.